weavedb/weavedb/docs/docs/quick-start.md

 ![](/img/lens-auth.png)

 The [Lit Action](https://developer.litprotocol.com/coreConcepts/LitActionsAndPKPs/actions/litActions) is [an immutable script stored in IPFS](https://cloudflare-ipfs.com/ipfs/QmYq1RhS5A1LaEFZqN5rCBGnggYC9orEgHc9qEwnPfJci8), which validates ownerships of Lens Profiles and signs WeaveDB queries with a PKP ([Programmable Key Pair](https://developer.litprotocol.com/coreConcepts/LitActionsAndPKPs/PKPs)).
-The privateKeys of PKPs are decentralized by [threshold cryptography](https://academy.binance.com/en/articles/threshold-signatures-explained) and controled by NFT to grant access to Lit Action scripts, but we use the [Mint/Grant/Burn](https://developer.litprotocol.com/coreconcepts/litactionsandpkps/intro/#what-is-mintgrantburn) technique to immediately abandon the ownership after granting access to only one IPFS address, so the PKP(0xF810D4a6F0118E6a6a86A9FBa0dd9EA669e1CC2E) associated with the IPFS script can only produce signatures within that script.
+The privateKeys of PKPs are decentralized by [threshold cryptography](https://academy.binance.com/en/articles/threshold-signatures-explained) and controlled by NFT to grant access to Lit Action scripts, but we use the [Mint/Grant/Burn](https://developer.litprotocol.com/coreconcepts/litactionsandpkps/intro/#what-is-mintgrantburn) technique to immediately abandon the ownership after granting access to only one IPFS address, so the PKP(0xF810D4a6F0118E6a6a86A9FBa0dd9EA669e1CC2E) associated with the IPFS script can only produce signatures within that script.

 So any queries signed by the PKP are guaranteed to be validated through the immutable IPFS script of Lit Action, which securely bridges data from Polygon to WeaveDB (Arweave).
 WeaveDB verifies the PKP signature and links the verified Lens Profile to a disposal EVM address, so the user doesn't have to repeat this authentication process again.